-The European Research Area (ERA) is composed of all research and innovation activities, programmes and policies in Europe which involve a transnational perspective.
+The European Research Area (ERA) includes all research policies in Europe with an international perspective.

-The Framework Programme contributes to the further development of ERA and its initiatives.
-Horizon 2020, the EU’s eighth Framework Programme for funding research and innovation, runs from 2014 to 2020 and has a total budget of just over €70 billion.
+The Framework Programme contributes to the further development of the ERA and its initiatives.
+The EU funding research, Horizon 2020, has a total budget of just over €70 billion between 2014 to 2020.

-Horizon 2020 is a funding programme for all types of actors involved in research and innovation and contains a number of different schemes and mechanisms.
-It is based on a structure of three pillars: Excellent Science; Industrial Leadership; and Societal Challenges.
+Horizon 2020 funds all types of actors involved in research and innovation and contains different schemes and mechanisms.
+It encompasses a three-pillar structure: Excellent Science; Industrial Leadership and Societal Challenges.

 Influence in Europe

-Just as we influence standards, we influence European policy from within.
-Once we leave we will only be tributary.
+Just as with standards, we influence European policy from within the EU.
+Once we leave, we will only be on the sidelines.

-Membership allows us the right to be part of the decision mechanisms of the EU thus participating in shaping our future.
+Membership involves us in the decision mechanisms of the EU, thus participating in shaping our future.

 Common agricultural policy

-The common agricultural policy compensates farmers for operations that would otherwise be unprofitable and contributes to regulating prices and volume of food sold across Europe.
+The Common Agricultural Policy compensates otherwise unviable operations.
+It contributes to regulating prices and volume of food sold across Europe.

-Launched in 1962, the EU’s common agricultural policy (CAP) is a partnership between agriculture and society, and between Europe and its farmers.
-It aims to
+Launched in 1962, the EU’s Common Agricultural Policy (CAP) embodies a partnership between European agriculture and society.

-- support farmers and improve agricultural productivity, ensuring a stable supply of affordable food
+- Aims to support and improve output, ensuring a stable supply of affordable food.

-- safeguard European Union (EU) farmers to make a reasonable living
+- Helps European farmers earn a reasonable living

-- help tackle climate change and the sustainable management of natural resources
+- It tackles climate change and the sustainable management of natural resources.

-- maintain rural areas and landscapes across the EU
+- Maintains rural areas and landscapes across the EU

-- keep the rural economy alive by promoting jobs in farming, agri-foods industries and associated sectors
+- Keeps rural economies alive by promoting jobs in farming, agri-food industries and associated sectors.

 70 years of peace

-The European Parliament and European Court of Justice provide forums for democratic debate and exchange on European matters which might otherwise or have in the past flared into conflict.
-See the debate around how the EU contributes to peace in K
+The European Parliament and European Court of Justice foster democratic debate on matters which might otherwise flare into conflict.
+They have in the past.
+See the discussion around how the EU contributes to peace in Kialo.

-The indirect benefit is that we educate our children in a more open and rounded way.
-They have their exposure to different cultures, ways of life and therefore are more open-minded and educated.
+The indirect benefit is that we educate our children better.
+People are exposed to different cultures, ways of life and therefore become more open-minded and educated.

-Being in the customs union means that when UK companies want to import from and export to European countries, they pay no customs duty and there are no administrative formalities
+Being in the customs union means that when UK companies want to import from and export to European countries, they pay no customs duty and avoid administrative procedures.

-The gradual phasing-out of internal borders under the Schengen agreements was followed by the adoption of Directive 2004/38/EC on the right of EU citizens and their family members to move and reside freely within the EU.
+Internal borders were gradually phased out under the Schengen agreements.
+The adoption of Directive 2004/38/EC followed on the right of EU citizens and their family members to move and reside freely within the EU.

-Notwithstanding the importance of this right, substantial implementation obstacles persist, 10 years after the deadline for implementation of the Directive.
+Despite the importance of this right, substantial obstacles persist, ten years after the deadline for implementation of the directive.